laurenyew/LaurenYew/README.md

 <img src="images/ProfilePhotoCircle.png" data-canonical-src="images/ProfilePhotoCircle.png" width="200" height="200" />

 ## Bio
-Lauren Yew is a Senior Software Engineer (Android) working on the App Platform team at [The New York Times](https://www.nytco.com/careers/) in Austin, TX.
-When she’s not writing code, she’s usually training her two dogs.
+Lauren Yew is a Senior Software Engineer (Android) working on the App Platforms team at [The New York Times](https://www.nytco.com/careers/) in Austin, TX.
+When she’s not writing code, she’s usually training her three dogs.
 You can find her work on Android and iOS at [https://github.com/laurenyew](https://github.com/laurenyew).

 ## Speaking
 *Threading Made Easy: A Busy Developer's Guide to Kotlin Coroutines*